SeeedDocument/Seeed-WiKi/docs/BeagleBone_Blue.md

 ![](https://github.com/SeeedDocument/Beaglebone_Blue/raw/master/img/LED.jpg)

-step .3 Open a new terminal in the Cloud9 IDE, tap the code below into this terminal,then click **Enter** Key.
+step .3 Open a new terminal in the Cloud9 IDE, tap the code below into this terminal.

 ```
 cd /sys/class/gpio